jz393/jz393.github.io/writing/my-first-love-allegory.md

 <span style="color:var(--muted);font-size:0.8em;">
   <cite>
   This allegory personifies the author’s profession and depicts an identity-shattering collapse following a sudden yet intentional abandonment.
 It does NOT represent her human relationships.
-Formal <a href="https://zhangjane.com/writing#my-first-love-postmortem">analysis</a> to follow.
   </cite>
 </span>